lorensipro/pysat/README.md

 The idea is to be able to quickly play with CDCL concepts.
 If you understand it, you can dig into Minisat/Glucose source code now!

+### How to use it? ###

+Just go into the src directory and type:
+''
+python pysat.py ../example/sample.cnf
+''

+Good luck!